root-project/root/misc/rootql/ReadMe.txt

 of a ROOT file.

 Quick Look is available on MacOS X since version 10.5 (Leopard).
-To use QL select an file icon in the Finder and hit the space bar.
+To use QL select a file icon in the Finder and hit the space bar.
 For all file types supported by QL you will get a window showing the file content, for file types not supported you will get a generic window showing some basic file info.